SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-26-xna-to-monogame-and-beyond.markdown

 So as I mentioned before this second variant of [MonoGame](http://monogame.codeplex.com) is almost exactly the same as the Silverlight XNA integration (SilverXNA) on Windows Phone with only a few differences.

-You can add XAML elements to your game pages and use data binding to manage them, use XAML for menus with 3D backgrounds, the list goes on.&nbsp; Only real difference I’ve seen is that you do not need to paint the XAML rendering, it is automatically on top, granted this may mean you might not be able to do any fancy like having post-processing on the XAML page (may be possible just not sure at this stage)
+You can add XAML elements to your game pages and use data binding to manage them, use XAML for menus with 3D backgrounds, the list goes on.
+Only real difference I’ve seen is that you do not need to paint the XAML rendering, it is automatically on top, granted this may mean you might not be able to do any fancy like having post-processing on the XAML page (may be possible just not sure at this stage)

 > **\*\*Note**
 >